nmantani/FileInsight-plugins/README.txt

 * TrID
   Send selected region (the whole file if not selected) to TrID

+* XOR with next byte
+  XOR selected region while using next byte as XOR key

 How to use:
 Please copy plugin folders to %USERPROFILE%\Documents\FileInsight\plugins .